EliteDaMyth/elitedamyth.github.io/_posts/2020-09-05-Free-Image-Hosting.md

  - That's it!
 You have a fully working and free Image hosting domain!
  Add me on discord if you encounter any issues (EliteDaMyth#0690)

+Thanks to [Duncte](https://github.com/api-modules/sharex-domain-worker) for the original idea and the code which I modified :)